VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -datasource.roundDigits int
      Adds "round_digits" GET param to datasource requests.
 In VM "round_digits" limits the number of digits after the decimal point in response values.
   -datasource.showURL
+     Whether to avoid stripping sensitive information such as auth headers or passwords from URLs in log messages or UI and exported metrics.
-     Whether to show -datasource.url in the exported metrics.
-It is hidden by default, since it can contain sensitive info such as auth key
+     It is hidden by default, since it can contain sensitive info such as auth key.
   -datasource.tlsCAFile string
      Optional path to TLS CA file to use for verifying connections to -datasource.url.
 By default, system CA is used -datasource.tlsCertFile string